-Steve Hackett: A Genesis In My Bed, the autobiography of the great guitarist and former member of Genesis.
-Videos, interviews, reviews.
+Steve Hackett: A Genesis In My Bed, the autobiography of the great guitarist and former member of Genesis, also in paperback edition.

 In this short video Steve thanks everyone «For the excellent feedback on the autobiography, and for those who have not yet read it»:

 As for his music, Steve wrote a very detailed tome, fun and enveloping who traces the graph of his life, but with emphasis on his years with Genesis, from the band's rapid rise to success.